vmlens/annotation/README.md

 You can [see the JavaDoc here](https://vmlens.com/apidocs/annotation/)

-# maven
+# Download

-Integrate in maven using the following dependency:
+Use the following dependency for maven:

 ```xml
 <dependency>